Hero (Finnish TV channel): History

 Nelonen Media announced the creation of a new, advertising-financed television channel in October 2014.
 The line-up consisted of successful international TV series and movies, as well as the airing of several consecutive episodes of the same series on a given day, or spread throughout several days.

-Initially, the channel aired from 6pm to 1am on terrestrial TV and cable.
+Initially, the channel aired from 6 pm to 1 am on terrestrial TV and cable.
 The cable line-up expanded its airtime on 1 September 2015, starting from the early afternoon.
-Due to the licensing agreement, the terrestrial feed continued operating only from 6pm.
-Hero moved to MUX C on 1 July 2023, and from 1 July 2024, its terrestrial airtime was reduced to one hour, between 12am and 1am.
+Due to the licensing agreement, the terrestrial feed continued operating only from 6 pm.
+Hero moved to MUX C on 1 July 2023, and from 1 July 2024, its terrestrial airtime was reduced to one hour, between 12 am and 1 am.